Und morgen die ganze Welt

 Trailer:

-A film by Leonie Krippendorff.
-In German with English subtitles.
+A film by Yulia Lokshina.
+In German, Polish, Russian and Romanian with German subtitles.

 [Credits] [Tickets & Termine] [Trailer]